Lab 2: Abstract Syntax Tree and Type Checker

 $ git merge lab1

 In some cases, Git may not be able to figure out how to merge your changes with the new lab assignment (e.g., if you modified some of the code that is changed in the second lab assignment).
-In that case, the git merge command will report you which files are conflicted, and you should first resolve the conflict (by editing the relevant files) and then commit the resulting files:
+In that case, the git merge command will report you which files are conflicted.
+To resolve the conflict, you should first edit the relevant files and then add the resulting files, before merging them:

 $ git commit -am 'lab2 init'